steppedreckoner/TowerDefense/ReadMe.txt

 --Different maps have different difficulty (harder maps require higher player level) --Player profiles can be saved and loaded

+-Resizable Window.

 -Lives, cash and wave have change animation (probably flashing).

+-Buttons change color when hovered over/pressed.

--Floating notification on lives/cash change (e.g. place a tower that costs 40, and a little "-$40" floats up from where you placed the tower).
+-Floating notification on lives/cash change (e.g. place a tower that costs $40, and a little "-$40" floats up from where you placed the tower).

 -Difficulty selection.